jpin730/next-pokemon/README.md

 # Next Pokemon

-This little app is for implements Next.js fundamentals: Static Generated App.
+This app is for implementing Static Site Generation (SSG) with Next.js and using of NextUI.

 ## Usage